andreamgrs/holbertonschool-printf/README.md

-README for printf.
-Collaborated by Toni M, Andrea M G, Chloe Y and Michelle N

-This directory contains the group task for _printf.

-1-printf.c is the main code for the task

-print_char.c, print_int.c and print_string.c are functions called upon from 1-printf.c

-main.h is the header file for 1-printf.c

-man_3_printf is the manual page for 1-printf.c

-Printf - Complete.pdf is the flowchart for the code creation of 1-printf.c

 ## About The Project
 _printf() is a function that utilises write to print characters, utilising several functions to accept variable arguments which are converted to an output for stdout. int _printf(const char *format, ...);